zowe/docs-site/docs/user-guide/intellij-using.md

 You can create a new dataset, member, or allocate a dataset like an existing one by using **Allocate Like**** menu item in a context menu.

-You can use the following functionalities when interacting with data sets:
+You can use the following functionalities when interacting with datasets:

-- **View data sets and use different Working Sets**: You can see different datasets in the tree using several different Working Sets.
+- **View datasets and use different Working Sets**: You can see different datasets in the tree using several different Working Sets.
-- **Refresh the list of data sets**: Use “Refresh” menu item in the context menu for any data set or Working set in a tree.
+- **Refresh the list of datasets**: Use “Refresh” menu item in the context menu for any dataset or Working set in a tree.
-- **Migrate data sets**: Use “Migrate” menu item in the context menu for any data set.
+- **Migrate datasets**: Use “Migrate” menu item in the context menu for any dataset.
-- **Rename data sets and members**: Use “Rename” menu item in the context menu for any data set or member.
+- **Rename datasets and members**: Use “Rename” menu item in the context menu for any dataset or dataset member.
-- **Copy/move data sets and data set members**: Use “Copy”, “Paste”, or “Cut” menu items in the context menu for any data set or member.
+- **Copy/move datasets and dataset members**: Use “Copy”, “Paste”, or “Cut” menu items in the context menu for any dataset or dataset member.
-- **Edit data set members**: Use double-click to open and edit any dataset member.
+- **Edit dataset members**: Use double-click to open and edit any dataset member.
-- **Create data sets/members and specify the parameters**: Use “New” -> “Dataset” or “Member” menu item in the context menu for any data set or member.
+- **Create datasets/members and specify the parameters**: Use “New” -> “Dataset” or “Member” menu item in the context menu for any dataset or dataset member.
-- **Delete data set or data set member**: Use “Delete” menu item in the context menu for any data set or dataset ember.
+- **Delete dataset or dataset member**: Use “Delete” menu item in the context menu for any dataset or dataset member.
-- **Submit a JCL**: You can submit a JCL from a chosen data set.
+- **Submit a JCL**: You can submit a JCL from a chosen dataset.
 Use “Submit Job” menu item in the context menu for any dataset member.
-- **Allocate Like**: You can create a copy of a chosen data set with the same parameters.
-Use “Allocate Like” menu item in the context menu for any data set.
+- **Allocate Like**: You can create a copy of a chosen dataset with the same parameters.
+Use “Allocate Like” menu item in the context menu for any dataset.

 ![Work with datasets](../images/intellij/intellij-using-datasets.gif)